 The taught part of the course comprises 7 subject modules – 6 compulsory and one optional.
 These modules consist of lectures, seminars, tutorials, and example classes.
 Each module is assessed by coursework submission alone or a combination of examination and coursework.
 Some include oral presentation of project/assignment work.

-The first two academic terms consist of taught modules, followed by some examinations just before Easter.
-In term 3, students continue work on their group project and their individual project under the supervision of a member o academic staff.
-The management exam is also in term 3.
+The first two academic terms consist of taught modules, followed by examinations at the end of term 2 in March.
+In term 3, students continue work on their group project and their individual project under the supervision of a member of academic staff.
+The Project Management exam is also in term 3.
 After May, students work full time on their individual projects.

 This programme is accredited by the IMechE and the IMarEST on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.